 Greenwich Pen Women, a branch of the National League of American Pen Women, is a nonprofit organization of local women artists, writers, and musicians.
 Find out more at greenwichpenwomen.org.

-Please pre-register here for this free event.
+Please pre-register to attend the live event or click here for the Zoom link to attend the program virtually.
 For more information, contact Judy Sgammato at 203-637-1066 x15.

 Perrot Memorial Library, in partnership with the Garden Club of Old Greenwich, presents “Climate Change & Issues for Connecticut,” with Dr. Mitch Wagener, climate change educator, ecologist, and professor of biology, Western Connecticut State University, on Wednesday, May 3, at 7 pm via Zoom.
 Register here for the Zoom link.
 For more information, please contact Judy Sgammato at 203-637-1066 x15.